roy-bottomley/rbMenu/README.md

 # rbMenu
 An AngularJS directive that provides a data driven menu which can be configured as a horizontal, vertical or responsive menu of any depth.
 This is written for my own use as I couldn't find a suitable menu directive for my needs.
-It allows me to keep menu configerations for users in the database and can be used as a horizontal vertical or rsponsive menu with several configuration options.
+It allows menu configurations to be kept in the database and can be used as a horizontal, vertical or responsive menu with several configuration options.
 Its released under MIT license so feel free to use if its helpful to you.
 ## Demo
 - [A demo page](http://www.roy-bottomley.com/demos/rbmenu)
 - [in action in an application](http://www.tacticalfootball.com/clubs/1122)